SrivastavaResearchLab/Damage_Abq_LargeDef_2025/README.md

 # ABAQUS_GDPF_LargeDeformation
 This repository contains the input files, along with the user material subroutines that were used in the manuscript:
 - K. Alkhoury, S.A.
-Chester, V. Srivastava, _A finite element implementation of a large deformation gradient-damage phase-field theory for fracture with Abaqus user material subroutines_.
+Chester, V. Srivastava, _A finite element implementation of a large deformation gradient-damage theory for fracture with Abaqus user material subroutines_.
 2025, In review.

 Specifically, the code provided here is used to produce the results in Section 4: Applications to fracture problems.